 - IP as an asset with a high potential value

 IP rights, whether it is a patent, a design or other form of rights, represent an investment with an expected return.
 Therefore turning an invention into a marketable product and potential source of steady income is a crucial stage in the innovation process and IP rights help businesses to protect and prevent their market shares.

 IP value depends on how well it is utilised.
 Adopting a systematic understood approach for the effective commercialisation of an innovation reduces the risks and maximizes the chance (insurance) that investment will generate a good return.
 Furthermore, IP rights have a value per se and can be directly sold or “rented” through licensing to other businesses or professionals.

 - IP as a source of competitor monitoring

 Besides being an important tool for providing legal protection for R&D and commercial rights, IP can be a useful information source for SMEs.

-For example, patents contain important technical information: A patent document provides information about an invention that has not been published before.
-The applicant must give a detailed description of its invention in a clear and complete way with examples of industrial application and information about the technological context i.e. other patents in the same field.
+For example, patents contain important technical information: A patent documents and concepts provide information about an invention that has not been published before.
+The applicant must describe and explain its invention in a clear and complete way with examples of industrial application and information about the technological context i.e. other patents in the same field.

 It also permits identification of the inventor and the patent owner.
 A patent classification system facilitates retrieval of patents within a specific technology field (click here for more information on patent classification).

-Patents and designs will also indicate current innovation trends.
-The patent literature is therefore an effective tool to avoid parallel developments and R&D efforts in an overcrowded research field.
+Patents and designs will also indicate modern innovation trends.
+Knowing and studying the patent literature is therefore an effective tool to avoid parallel developments and R&D efforts in an overcrowded research field.

 - IP as a source of innovation